NYU-DevOps-S18-Recommendations/recommendations/README.md

 # Recommendations Service

 This repo contains details of our Recommendations Service.
 The resource model has no persistence to keep the application simple.
-It's purpose is to show the correct API and return codes that should be used for a REST API.
+It's purpose is to show the correct API and return codes that should be used for a Recommendations Service API.

 ## Prerequisite Installation using Vagrant